guildai/guild.ai/pages/docs/intro.md

 [2:1451e20c]  ./fashion:train  2018-10-16 15:57:23  error
 ```

-The latest run (listed first) should have a status of **completed**,
+The latest run is listed first and should have a status of
-indicating that the operation exited without an error.
-The prior run
+**completed**, indicating that the operation exited without an
-(listed second) should have a status of **error** because the `train`
+error.
+The previous run is listed second and should have a status of
-module was not originally available (see previous section).
+**error** because the `train` module was not originally available (see
+previous section).

 Next, show output for the failed run: